lockedata/content-revision-project/homepage.md

 ### Learn data science
 (Depending on how often the blog is updated, can this be replaced with a 'Latest post' preview?)
 **Blog**

+**If your Twitter/FB/Instagram is active, you may also want to consider a minimalistic-style feed here.**

 ## Before shot
 ![](homepage-before.png)